Oluwasomi/DSA-Capstone-Project-Amazon-sales-Analysis-/README.md

 ### Exploratory Data Analysis

+1. Which category has the highest average discount?
+2. How many products are in each category?
+3. Which categories have the highest total reviews?
+4. Which products have the highest average ratings?
+5. What is the average actual vs discounted price by category?
+6. Which products have the highest review counts?
+7. How many products offer ≥50% discount?
+8. What’s the overall product rating distribution?
+9. What is the revenue potential by category?
+10. How are products distributed across price ranges?
+11. Does discount level correlate with product rating?
+12. How many products have fewer than 1,000 reviews?
+13. Which category contains the highest-discounted products?
+14. What are the top 5 products based on rating × review count?

 ### Analysis Insights

 1. Home Improvement has the highest average discount (58%), followed by Health & Personal Care and Computers & Accessories.